Difference Between Liability vs Debt

 Key Differences Between Liability vs Debt

-Both Liability vs Debt are popular choices in the market; let us discuss some of the major Difference Between Liability vs Debt
+Both Liabilities vs Debt are popular choices in the market; let us discuss some of the major Difference Between Liability vs Debt

 - The major difference between liability vs debt is that debt is generally categorized under non-current in the balance sheet and liabilities are segregated in the balance sheet into current and non-current as well, in fact, the total of every liability is categorized under current and non-current